BDC Hamburger Icon

 Tips on how to upgrade your phone system

 An upgraded phone system may cost you anywhere from $200 to $1,000 per handset.
 A midrange phone system runs about $500 per handset.
-When you’re determining if you should upgrade your phone system, there are many things to consider:
+When you’re determining if you should upgrade your phone system and evaluating the best options on the market, consider the following factors.

-If you are like most businesses, you want to grow and expand.
-That might mean adding more employees, who will need phones.
-That’s why it’s important to find a system that is easy to expand.
+If you’re like most established businesses, you want to grow and expand.
+That might mean adding more employees, who will likely need phone access.
+That’s why it’s important to find a system that’s easy to scale as your business does.
 Some phone systems are complex, so make sure you understand how to add more phone lines.
-Updated phone systems use VoIP, which may cause problems when your internet goes down; you should make sure there is a backup plan for if that were to happen.

 TipBottom line

-You can use softphones to make your calls through software apps and bypass phone hardware entirely.
+You can use business softphone applications to make your calls through software apps and bypass phone hardware entirely.

 author image